pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **jaasApplicationName** = String

 	Specifies the name of the JAAS system or application login configuration.

-* **ApplicationName** = String
+* **applicationName** = String

 	Specifies the name of the application that is using the connection.
 	This allows a database administrator to see what applications are connected to the server and what resources they are using through views like pg_stat_activity.

 * **gsslib** = String

 	Force either SSPI (Windows transparent single-sign-on) or GSSAPI (Kerberos, via JSSE) to be used when the server requests Kerberos or SSPI authentication.
 	Permissible values are auto (default, see below), sspi (force SSPI) or gssapi (force GSSAPI-JSSE).

 	If this parameter is auto, SSPI is attempted if the server requests SSPI authentication, the JDBC client is running on Windows, and the Waffle libraries required for SSPI are on the CLASSPATH.
 Otherwise Kerberos/GSSAPI via JSSE is used.
 	Note that this behaviour does not exactly match that of libpq, which uses Windows' SSPI libraries for Kerberos (GSSAPI) requests by default when on Windows.

 	gssapi mode forces JSSE's GSSAPI to be used even if SSPI is available, matching the pre-9.4 behaviour.